What Level of Cut Resistant Gloves Do I Need?

 (5) Level 5 or A5 anti-cut work gloves can protect your hands from up to 10000 cycles of abrasions, 3500 grams of cut resistance, and 150 newtons of puncture resistance.

-This level of anti-cut gloves provides the best protection one can get against lacerations, cuts, abrasions, and punctures.
+This level of cut-resistant gloves provides the best protection one can get against lacerations, cuts, abrasions, and punctures.
 As such, it is best used in hazardous workplaces where employees deal with sharp objects like blades, needles, and glass all the time.
 The downside to this is that it doesn’t provide that much dexterity, so if you need more flexibility in your hands to accomplish more intricate tasks, going down a level might be better.

 Decide what level you need first.
-Do you need more hand dexterity or you want maximum hand protection?
+Do you need more hand dexterity or do you want maximum hand protection?
 Mull over these things before buying, so the gloves will address your specific needs.

 Facebook